-In the second year students join incoming MArch II students to complete a curriculum consisting of a comprehensive architectural design project, which includes an advanced-design studio coupled with courses in contemporary theory, building technology, computational methods, design methodology, and architectural electives.
+In the second year, students join incoming MArch II students to complete a curriculum that includes advanced-design studios coupled with courses in contemporary theory, building technology, computational methods, design methodology and architectural electives.

 Admissions and Prerequisites

-UNC Charlotte's Graduate School admissions requiements and the SoA's expected entry-level competencies for MI Candidates include:
+UNC Charlotte's Graduate School admissions requirements and the SoA's expected entry-level competencies for MI Candidates include: